MikroElektronika/mikrosdk_click_v2/clicks/iotexpresslink2/details.md

 ---
-# IoT ExpressLink 2 click
+# IoT ExpressLink 2 Click

 > IoT ExpressLink 2 Click is a compact add-on board that allows users to connect to IoT ExpressLink services easily and securely interact with cloud applications and other services.
 This board features the SARA-R510AWS, an LTE-M AWS IoT EsxpressLink module from u-blox.
 It supports a comprehensive set of 3GPP Rel.
 14 features that are relevant for IoT applications, like improvements to power consumption, coverage, data rate, mobility, and positioning.
 They are 5G-ready, meaning customers will be able to (software) upgrade their deployed devices once 5G LTE has been fully rolled out by mobile operators, greatly improving end-product scalability and lifetime.